BurdetteLamar/AboutRuby/core/Hash/template.md

 matz # => #<Dev: @name="Matz", @language="Ruby">
 ```

-When the last argument in a method call is a Hash,
+Note: when the last argument in a method call is a Hash,
 the curly braces may be omitted:

 ```ruby